 Because the number of drugs with demonstrated clinical activity against MAC is limited, results of susceptibility testing should be used to construct a new multidrug regimen.
-The regimen should consist of at least two new drugs not used previously, to which the isolate is susceptible.
-Drugs from which to choose are ethambutol, rifabutin, amikacin, or a fluoroquinolone (moxifloxacin, ciprofloxacin, or levofloxacin), although data supporting a survival or microbiologic benefit when these agents are added have not been compelling (CII).8,9,34-38,41,52-56 Data in patients being treated for MAC who are HIV-uninfected indicate that an injectable agent such as amikacin or streptomycin should be considered (CIII).42 Whether continuing clarithromycin or azithromycin despite resistance provides additional benefit is unknown.
-Clofazimine should not be used because randomized trials have demonstrated lack of efficacy and an association with increased mortality (AI).34,36,54 Anecdotal evidence exists for use of other second-line agents, such as ethionamide, thiacetazone (which is not available in the United States) and cycloserine in combination with clarithromycin and azithromycin as salvage therapy, but their role in this setting is not well defined.
-Optimization of ART is an important adjunct to second-line or salvage therapy for MAC disease in patients for whom initial treatment is unsuccessful or who have disease that is resistant to antimycobacterial drugs (AIII).
+The regimen should consist of at least two new drugs (i.e., not previously used) to which the isolate is susceptible.
+Drugs from which to choose are rifabutin, an injectable aminoglycoside (amikacin or streptomycin), or a fluoroquinolone (levofloxacin or moxifloxacin), although data supporting a survival or microbiologic benefit when these agents are added have not been compelling (CII).11,12,49-53,57,77-81 Data in people without HIV who are being treated for MAC indicate that an injectable aminoglycoside (amikacin or streptomycin) is a viable choice (CIII).58 Continuing clarithromycin or azithromycin despite resistance is generally not recommended as there is likely to be no additional benefit and may be added toxicity.
+Clofazimine should not be used because randomized trials have demonstrated lack of efficacy and an association with increased mortality (AI).49,51,79 Anecdotal evidence exists for the addition of one or more other second-line agents (e.g., ethionamide, thioacetazone [not available in the United States], cycloserine, or linezolid) to the combination of clarithromycin or azithromycin and other drugs as salvage therapy, but their role in this setting is not well defined.
+Optimization of ART is an important adjunct to second-line or salvage therapy for MAC disease in people with HIV for whom initial treatment is unsuccessful or who have disease that is resistant to antimycobacterial drugs (AIII).

-Adjunctive treatment of MAC disease with immunomodulators has not been thoroughly studied, and data are insufficient to support a recommendation for routine use.
+Adjunctive treatment of MAC disease with immunomodulators has not been thoroughly studied, and data are insufficient to support a recommendation for its routine use.

-When to Stop Secondary Prophylaxis
+When to Stop Secondary Prophylaxis or Chronic Maintenance Therapy

 Special Considerations During Pregnancy

-Chemoprophylaxis for MAC disease in pregnant women and adolescents is the same as for those who are not pregnant (AIII).
-Because clarithromycin is associated with an increased risk of birth defects evident in certain animal studies, it is not recommended as the first-line agent for prophylaxis or treatment of MAC in pregnancy (BIII).
-Two studies, each with slightly more than 100 women with first-trimester exposure to clarithromycin, did not demonstrate an increase in or specific pattern of defects, although an increased risk of spontaneous abortion was noted in one study.59,60 Azithromycin did not produce defects in animal studies, but experience is limited with use in humans during the first trimester.
-Azithromycin is recommended for primary prophylaxis in pregnancy (BIII).
+Primary prophylaxis for MAC disease in pregnant women and adolescents is not recommended (AIII).
+Because clarithromycin is associated with an increased risk of birth defects based on evidence from certain animal studies, it is not recommended as the first-line agent for prophylaxis or treatment of MAC in pregnancy (BIII).
+Two studies, each with slightly more than 100 women with first-trimester exposure to clarithromycin, did not demonstrate an increase in or specific pattern of defects, although an increased risk of spontaneous abortion was noted in one study.87,88 Azithromycin did not produce defects in animal studies, but experience is limited with use in humans during the first trimester.
+A nested case-control study conducted within the large Quebec Pregnancy cohort found an association between azithromycin use and spontaneous miscarriage.89 However, the authors were not able to adjust for severity of infection, an important confounder.
+Multiple studies, including large cohort studies, have found no association between the use of azithromycins in the first trimester and major congenital malformations, include heart defects.90-92 When primary prophylaxis is required for a pregnant woman who is not being treated with effective ART, azithromycin is the preferred agent (BIII).
 For secondary prophylaxis (chronic maintenance therapy), azithromycin plus ethambutol is the preferred drug combination (BIII).

-|Preventing 1st Episode of Disseminated MAC Disease (Primary Prophylaxis)
+|Preventing First Episode of Disseminated MAC Disease (Primary Prophylaxis)